 August 2, 1776, is one of the most important but least celebrated days in American history when 56 members of the Second Continental Congress started signing the Declaration of Independence in Philadelphia.

-Officially, the Congress declared its freedom from Great Britain on July 2, 1776, when it approved a resolution and delegates from New York were given permission to make it a unanimous vote.
+Officially, the Congress declared its freedom from Great Britain on July 2, 1776, when it approved a resolution and delegates from New York were permitted to make it a unanimous vote.

 After voting on independence on July 2, the group needed to draft a document explaining the move to the public.
 It had been proposed in draft form by the Committee of Five (John Adams, Roger Sherman, Robert Livingston, Benjamin Franklin and Thomas Jefferson) and it took two days for the Congress to agree on the edits.
 Thomas Jefferson was the main author.

 Once the Congress approved the actual Declaration of Independence document on July 4, it was sent to a printer named John Dunlap.
 About 200 copies of the Dunlap Broadside were printed, with John Hancock’s name printed at the bottom.
 Today, 26 copies remain.
 Then on July 8, 1776, Colonel John Nixon of Philadelphia read a printed Declaration of Independence to the public for the first time on what is now called Independence Square.

-Many members of the Continental Congress started to sign an engrossed version of the Declaration on August 2, 1776 in Philadelphia.
+Many members of the Continental Congress started to sign an engrossed version of the Declaration on August 2, 1776, in Philadelphia.
 John Hancock’s famous signature was in the middle, because of his status as President of the Congress.
 The other delegates signed by state delegation, starting in the upper right column, and then proceeding in five columns, arranged from the northernmost state (New Hampshire) to the southernmost (Georgia).

 Historian Herbert Friedenwald explained in his 1904 study of the Second Continental Congress that the signers on August 2 weren’t necessarily the same delegates at the Congress in early July when the Declaration was proposed and approved.